Featured Photo by Juno Jo on Unsplash

 Pet Allergy Prevention

 When you have a family history of allergy and/or asthma, it increases your chances of developing a pet allergy.
 These risk factors can’t be changed.
 The good news is, recent research shows that early exposure to a potential allergen can help prevent allergies.
-Living with a cat or a dog for the first year of life may decrease a person’s risk.
+Living with a cat or an emotional support dog for the first year of life may decrease a person’s risk.